MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> This paper presents a unified framework that connects Wasserstein distributional robustness with current state-of-the-art AT methods.
 We introduce a new Wasserstein cost function and a new series of risk functions, with which we show that standard AT methods are special cases of their counterparts in our framework.

 ### Evasion Attacks and Defenses: 2021

+- The Dimpled Manifold Model of Adversarial Examples in Machine Learning. [[paper]](https://arxiv.org/abs/2106.10151)
+  - Adi Shamir, Odelia Melamed, Oriel BenShmuel.
+  - Key Word: Adversarial Robustness.
+  - <details><summary>Digest</summary> We introduce a new conceptual framework for how the decision boundary between classes evolves during training, which we call the Dimpled Manifold Model.
+In particular, we demonstrate that training is divided into two distinct phases.
+The first phase is a (typically fast) clinging process in which the initially randomly oriented decision boundary gets very close to the low dimensional image manifold, which contains all the training examples.
+Next, there is a (typically slow) dimpling phase which creates shallow bulges in the decision boundary that move it to the correct side of the training examples.
+This framework provides a simple explanation for why adversarial examples exist, why their perturbations have such tiny norms, and why they look like random noise rather than like the target class.

 - Adversarial Robustness through the Lens of Causality. [[paper]](https://arxiv.org/abs/2106.06196)
   - Yonggang Zhang, Mingming Gong, Tongliang Liu, Gang Niu, Xinmei Tian, Bo Han, Bernhard Schölkopf, Kun Zhang. *ICLR 2022*